copyright©2025

 “You look amazing,” John said, a glint in his gaze I couldn’t read, dangerous and protective at once.
 He gestured toward their table.
 “Come, have a beer with us.”

-Introductions followed: Tom, another friend whose name I did not catch.
+Introductions followed: Tom, his brother and another friend whose name I did not catch.
 Around us, the pub buzzed, live music throbbing, bartenders moving like clockwork, chaos held in rhythm.
 I told John about the restraining order, my voice steadier than I felt.

 Then I saw him—Jack—out of the corner of my eye.
 My chest constricted, pulse spiking.
-He stood at the bar, predator-like, savoring the hunt.
+He sat at the bar, predator-like, savoring the hunt.
 I turned away, heart hammering.
 John noticed.

 “What’s wrong?
 Are you okay?” he asked, voice gentle, steadying me with the brush of his shoulder.